Ratstail91/Toy/deep-dive/compiling-toy.md

 Toy_freeParser(&parser);
 ```

-The parser takes tokens, one at a time, and converts them into structures called Abstract Syntax Trees, or ASTs for short.
+The parser pumps the lexer for tokens, one at a time, and converts them into structures called Abstract Syntax Trees (or ASTs for short).
 Each AST represents a single top-level statement within the Toy script.
-You'll know when the parser is finished when `Toy_scanParser()` begins returning `NULL` pointers.
+You'll know when the parser is finished with the lexer's source when `Toy_scanParser()` begins returning `NULL` pointers.

 The AST Nodes produced by `Toy_scanParser()` must be freed manually, and the parser itself should not be used again.